queen-raae/gatsby-plugin-svg-emoji-favicon/README.md

 ### 1-on-1 Emergency Gatsby Call

 Are you stuck on a reef in the sharky waters around the Gatsby islands?
-Check out [1-on-1 Emergency Gatsby Call](https://queen.raae.codes/gatsby-emergency/) with Queen Raae to get friendly advice you can put into action immediately from a seasoned Gatsby developer.
+Check out [1-on-1 Emergency Gatsby Call](https://queen.raae.codes/gatsby-emergency/?utm_source=readme&utm_campaign=svg-emoji-favicon) with Queen Raae to get friendly advice you can put into action immediately from a seasoned Gatsby developer.

 ### Stay updated and get the most out of Gatsby

-Learn how to get the most out of Gatsby and **stay updated** on the template by [subscribing](https://queen.raae.codes/emails/?utm_source=readme&utm_campaign=svg-emoji-favicon) to daily emails from Queen Raae and Cap'n Ola.
+Learn how to get the most out of Gatsby and **stay updated** on the plugin by [subscribing](https://queen.raae.codes/emails/?utm_source=readme&utm_campaign=svg-emoji-favicon) to daily emails from Queen Raae and Cap'n Ola.

 &nbsp;